Professor John Brazier, Professor Mark Sculpher

 Hannah's general research interests are methodological issues in cross-sectoral economic evaluation, especially issues surrounding outcome measurement.

 Sam is based at The University of Sheffield in the Health Economics and Decision Science section of the School of Health And Related Research.
-She joined HEOM in November 2015 to provide support the theme as part of her wider role.
+She joined HEOM in November 2015 to provide clerical support to the Theme as part of her wider role.

 Francesco is a PhD student at the Centre for Health Economics, University of York.
 The focus of his research is on evaluating cost-effectiveness of interventions in marginalised groups, where cross-sectoral and cross-temporal concerns assume particular relevance.